FSD2661 Finnish Working Life Barometer 1999

 - Statistics Finland

-autonomy at work, discrimination, employees, job characteristics, job security, occupational safety, personnel management, personnel policy, wages, working conditions, working time, workloads
+arrangement of working time, autonomy at work, discrimination, employees, job characteristics, job security, occupational safety, personnel management, personnel policy, wages, working conditions, workloads

 The survey studied employee opinion on the quality of working life in Finland.
 Main themes were job characteristics, work environment, conflicts at the workplace, influence over decisions, working hours, wages, employment security and equality.
 A special theme for the year 1999 survey was employees' capacity to work.